-Last week, we had our second most successful webinar ever – Online Marketing Tips for 2016!
+Last week, we had our second most successful webinar ever – Online Marketing Tips!
 Guest panelist Vishal Kataria, talked about content marketing and shared online marketing tips that can help you generate more than just awareness for your brand.

 Vishal is currently building Aryatra, a training and development organization.
 Prior to this, he spent over 6 years, developing skills in varied sectors – marketing, social (digital) media, BPO and customer operations.
 Now, that is someone I want online marketing tips from.
 Don’t you?

 So here’s the webinar recording, in case you missed it:

 1. For SMEs, what is the best start to increase visibility to content?